alexpolt/alexpolt.github.io/src/type-loophole.md

     luple_do( l, []( auto& value ) { std::cout << value << "\n"; }

-  If you want to know more about how it works then check out the code: I provide full commented source code of both the type loophole and luple in the [GitHub repo][g].
-It works on all three major compilers.
+  If you want to know more about how it works and its limitations then check out the code.
+  I provide full commented source code of both the type loophole and luple in the [GitHub repo][g].
+  **It works on all three major compilers.**

   You can see it in action online at [tio.run][e0], [Coliru][e1], [Ideone][e2], [Rextester][e3].